Prevention Services

 If it is after business hours, and you need to reach your Case Manager, please call BFDI’s “After Hours” phone number at (313) 330-2849.

-• In School Colaborative Partners
+• In School Collaborative Partners

 Brenda Scott Academy